M-Valdy/CSS_Recipe-Page/README.md

 ### 20. 🏠 House Painting

-A cat painting that I made with basic HTML and CSS.
+A house painting that I made with basic HTML and CSS.
 I practiced working with the same things as the previous project, but with an empasis on positioning with properties such as top, bottom, left and more.
 This was genuinely the most annoying project so far, it might not even work on your device honestly.

 - **Live site**: [View House Painting](https://m-valdy.github.io/CSS_Recipe-Page/house_painting/index.html)
 - **Folder**: `house_painting`